QubesOS/qubes-doc/customization/dispvm-customization.md

     -   Changing Nautilus' default file preview settings.
     -   Changing the DispVM's default NetVM.
 For example, you may wish to set the NetVM to "none."
 Then, whenever you start a new DispVM, you can choose your desired ProxyVM manually (by changing the newly-started DipsVMs settings).
 This is useful if you sometimes wish to use a DispVM with a TorVM, for example.
 It is also useful if you sometimes wish to open untrusted files in a network-disconnected DispVM.

-3. Create an empty `/home/user/.qubes-dispvm-customized` file:
+3. Create an empty `/home/user/.qubes-dispvm-customized` file in the VM (not in dom0):

         [user@fedora-20-x64-dvm ~]$ touch /home/user/.qubes-dispvm-customized